jcassel/OctoPrint-Siocontrol/README.md

 # OctoPrint-SIOControl

+Add IO to your OctoPrint instance.
+Automate and control anything you want.
+Add Digital IO support to any PC(Linux,Windows) running OctoPrint.
+Any PC hardware, not just the Raspberry Pi usine a secondary MCU like the ESP32, Arduino Uno or even an Arduino Nanno.

+This plugin can be used to control all aspects of your printer enclosuer.
+It can be used to do manything like:

+* Power control for your printer, either directly or using integration with the PSU Control Plugin.
+* Add temperature sensor to your encolsure
+* Control the tempreature of your enclosure
+* Send custom Gcode to you printer
+* Create event based reactions for switches and sensors
+* Add Mechanical buttons to cotrol your printer (Pause, Reasume, Cancel, Emergency Stop)
+* Add Mechanical buttons to control relays
+* Add Mechanical buttons to send gcode to your printer
+* Add 1 or more Filament sensors
+* Add alarms and alerts based on IO events like temperatures.
+* Add UI buttons and display sensor values in a side bar.
+* Add UI buttons and display sensor values in the top navigation bar.
+* Schedule control of IO.
+* Control IO based on gcode in your print.
+*

+If you dont know how to do the wiring you can purchase a kit on Tindie and follow the detailed instructions get support directly from the developer.

 The Serial IO Control OctoPrint plugin, Adds a sidebar with on/off buttons for controlling of Outputs and monitoring of Inputs.
 It is also a SubPlugin for integration with PSU control, incorporates a physical EStop and simple Filament runout sensor.
 Serves as an alterative IO control for users that are not using a Raspberry Pi or other device that can take advantage local IO.
 Requires a Microcontroller as the IO.

 ![sidebar view](Assets/img/SideBarExample.PNG)